The Chronology of Revelation

 the winepress

-Many believe “treading the winepress” to be descriptive of the destruction of the Antichrist and his armies at the Battle of Armageddon, as Jesus makes His glorious return to earth.
+Many believe “treading the winepress,” when Jesus makes His glorious return to earth, to be descriptive of the destruction of the Antichrist and his armies at the Battle of Armageddon.
 I disagree completely.
 According to the ancient prophet Joel, the “trampling” of the “grapes” in the “winepress” will take place in the Valley of Jehoshaphat (Joel 3:12,13), which is a valley in Jerusalem, next to the Mount of Olives.
-This is not Armageddon, nor is it associated with the Plain of Megiddo.
+This is not Armageddon, nor is it associated with the Plain of Megiddo where the Battle of Armageddon will take place.

 The Valley of Jehoshaphat is on the eastern edge of Jerusalem, which is the primary location where Jesus will destroy the armies of the nations (not followers of the Antichrist but, rather, of Gog), which will be attacking Jerusalem when He returns (Ezekiel 38:14-16,22a; Isaiah 29:5-7; Zechariah 14:2,3).
 The carnage of the Gog/Magog forces will be a bloodbath all the way from Bozrah (Isaiah 34:6) to Jerusalem (see treading the winepress, great supper of God and the Lord known by all).
-Later that same day, Jesus will stand on the Mount of Olives (Zechariah 14:4).
+Later that same day, Jesus will stand on the Mount of Olives, which will be split in two by a great earthquake (Zechariah 14:4).

 After the physical return of Jesus to earth, and His destruction of the Gog/Magog forces who will have been ransacking Jerusalem, survivors from nations that attacked Jerusalem will go to Jerusalem to worship Jesus, the Lord and King of the whole world (Isaiah 27:12,13; Zechariah 14:16; Revelation 15:4).
 For those who do not go to Jerusalem to worship the earth’s King, the plagues of the Third Woe (see three Woes) will transpire (Zechariah 14:17-19; Revelation 16:2-21).